(Agent Cooper with the dwarf-spirit or ‘Man from Another Place’ in the Black Lodge, in Twin Peaks)

 ‘Til then, good luck keeping your wits about you in the Black Lodge!

 * Regarding Tibetan dug ma or poisoners – Anthropologist Giovanni da Col has made great strides in interpreting poisoner and poisoner-lineage concepts in terms of Tibetan notions of hospitality, bonds between human and non-human persons and vital flows, and possible parallels with Blavatsky’s evil secret society are certainly not hard to make.
 As da Col explains, poisoners are most often otherwise fairly regular lay people (especially women) who become bound to a dug lha or ‘poison god’ – this often takes the form of a snake, frog, or centipede and fastens itself to their victim’s body and household and requires that they poison their guests for its appeasement.
 While distinguishing between poisoners and witches, da Col draws on anthropologist Favret-Saada’s research on cursing witchcraft in the French country-side to make sense of the phenomenon, and its certainly tempting to think that perhaps Blavatsky’s fantasy of a shadowy brotherhood was inspired by half-understood reports about Tibetan poisoners.
 Closeness in spelling aside, however, I am not convinced that this phenomena was Blavatsky’s inspiration.
 Blavatsky is very clear that her Dugpa are a ‘cult’ or ‘sect’ and she cites European scholars’ discussions about non-Gelukpa red-hat practices in describing these figures in a way that leaves me with little doubt that she inherited these scholars’ confusions about the Tibetan sectarian landscape and used them to generate her ideas.
+For a recent news article on poisoner belief and stigma in Bhutan, see here.

 * For those interested, a Twin Peaks aficionado and blogger by the name of John has pointed out some interesting connections between the plot lines of the 1926 Theosophy-inspired adventure novel, the ‘Devil’s Guard’ by Talbot Mundy and Frost’s own writing.
 Mundy’s book is set in India and Tibet and revolves heavily around the evil activities of the mind-controlling, demon-possessed Dukpa and their home-base of the Black Lodge.
 The similarities between Mundy and Frost’s work may well simply be a result of shared Blavatskyian influences, but John’s post usefully adds to the ‘representations of Dukpa’ archive in any case.
 Take a look.